Missouri Retail Sports Betting Now Live: A Complete Guide

 Bring cash for windows and kiosks; some Missouri casinos may offer cage options.

-Will there be stadium or team-venue retail sportsbooks?
+Are there stadium or team-venue retail sportsbooks?

 State rules allow retail sportsbooks at casinos and within 400 yards of certain pro venues.
 Early focus is on casino rooms; team-venue sites could follow as licensing and buildouts progress.